mcminnra/search_final_project/README.md

 Done:
 - [X] Each Review apply categories + business name
-- [X] Train on reviews to learn multi-lbael categories
+- [X] Train on reviews to learn multi-label categories
 - [X] then from real world reviews about a business with no categories, you can suggest some.
 - [X] Maybe look into Embedding then CNN/LSTM
 - [X] add title to text